tukaan/tukaan.github.io/src/routes/docs/misc/events.md

 widget.bind("<KeyDown>", my_func)
 ```
-Or if you want do listen to an `Control+Shift+a`, you would use the `<KeyDown:(Ctrl-Shift-a)>` sequence.
+Or if you want to listen to a the sequence `Control+Shift+a`, you would use the following: `<KeyDown:(Ctrl-Shift-a)>`.
+This signifies that you are listening for a keypress and that it must have the order `Control+Shift+a`.
 You can add any number of modifier keys to a sequence, separating them with hypens.

 ### Getting event info
 When you simply listen for the `<KeyDown:(a)>` event, you know exactly which keys will trigger the callback, however when you use the `<KeyDown:Any>` sequence, how do you know which character triggered the event?
-Well, it's actually pretty simple.
+Well, it's actually quite simple.

 You can set the `send_event` parameter on bind to `True`, so when an eventhappens, it will send a event object to the callback function.